 You can diffuse them, use steam inhalation and apply topically; however, use these products with caution.
 And don’t ever swallow oils.

-“It’s important to watch for any reactions, especially when putting a new product on your child,” Dr. Horton said.
+“It’s important to watch for any reactions, especially when putting a new product on your child,” Dr. Redding said.
 “Also, keep in mind there is no hard data on how effective these remedies are so if you have prolonged symptoms or symptoms worsen, contact your health care provider.”

 Heat